ice-csic-astroexotic/ML-Poppyns/README.md

 $ conda env create -f environment.yaml
 ```
 NOTE: for OSX users the `cudatoolkit` package has to be commented out in the environment file.
-Furthermore the `julia` package from conda-forge is not available for Mac computers with M1 Apple
-silicon processors.

 This environment can be activated using
 ```